Giuliani says Trump unlikely to exercise his "broad" authority over investigation

-But Giuliani he said that the president is unlikely to do either because both would be a path to impeachment.
+But Giuliani said that the president was unlikely to do either because both would be a path to impeachment.

 "You might want to say he has very broad powers and somebody who wants to question that under Article Two has a big, big burden of showing that there is no innocent explanation for what he did," Giuliani said on NBC's "Meet the Press" on Sunday.
 "They just can't do that.
 So I would like to convince them to exercise some, you know, constitutional restraint here."